techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Networking Case Study.md

 Firewall - A network security system or shielding layer between your computer (or network) and the internet.
 It can be a piece of hardware or software.

+Switch -  A network switch connects devices within a network (often a local area network, or LAN) and forwards data packets to and from those devices.
+Unlike a router, a switch only sends data to the single device it is intended for (which may be another switch, a router, or a user's computer), not to networks of multiple devices.

 ##  Resources